 Welcome, and thank you for exploring my website!

 “Everything happens for a reason.”
 I’ve always cringed at that response from others when I’ve shared my emotional pain and disillusionment.
 My aversion to that sentiment is among the myriad reasons I mostly kept my struggles to myself.
-Although that statement may be true, including that the ‘reason’ might be that painful experiences are sometimes simply a part of our individual evolution sans a redemptive purpose.
-However, now, so many years later I understand the reason, the purpose, for mine and my family’s painful experiences that spanned for over a decade.
-The heartache, losses, and terror, that the four of us experienced together, and individually, now make sense.
+Although that statement may be true, including that the ‘reason’ might be that painful experiences are sometimes simply a part of our evolution sans a redemptive purpose.
+However, now, so many years later, I understand the reason, the purpose, for mine and my family’s painful experiences that spanned over a decade.
+The heartache, losses, and terror that the four of us experienced together and individually now make sense.

-The most profound message I want to convey as I bring my family’s story to the world is this; on a soul level, my sons, their father, and I came into this story intentionally.
+The most profound message I want to convey as I share my family’s story with the world is this: on a soul level, my sons, their father, and I entered into this story intentionally.
 I believe our souls collectively agreed that we would have this human experience together, while here on earth, in this time, in the history of the universe.
 We agreed to the roles we each lived, including my role to write In Spite Of Heroin.
-Our collective intentions were to help others by bringing a message of hope, resilience, and fortitude, to those who suffer from addiction and it’s consequences.
-Additionally, our message translates to anyone that suffers from despair for reasons of their own.
+Our collective intentions were to help others by bringing a message of hope, resilience, and fortitude to those who suffer from addiction and its consequences.
+Additionally, our message resonates with anyone who suffers from despair for their own reasons.

 I have 2 boys with drug and alcohol problems which we continue to deal with – they are 18 and 24 years old.
 Reading your book was not easy and had to be done over the course of a week in all for me to reflect and take it all in.
 I want to thank you for sharing your story and let you know that it may be one of the most worthwhile books I've ever read.